zillow/abysmal/README.rst

 * it's not Turing-complete
 * it can't allocate memory
-* it can't access the hosting process or environment
+* it can't access the host process or environment
 * it operates on one and only one type: arbitrary-precision decimal numbers
 * its only control flow construct is GOTO
 * it doesn't even allow loops!